Share it! Science : See it? Share it! Bird Migration

 See it?
 Share it!
 Bird Migration

-Have you noticed a lot of bird activity at your house recently?
+Have you noticed a lot of bird activity outside house recently?
 I certainly have.
 Lots of different types of birds very busily collecting seeds from this summer's flowers, and scratching around in the fallen leaves.
 You can tell that the seasons are changing and preparations are happening for the cold weather that will soon be upon us.

 How can you find and observe birds during the months of fall?
 Which birds migrate?